 Although winter weather is often random and unpredictable, City snow removal efforts are not.
 The City is committed to providing a high level of snow removal service throughout the winter season.

-Priority Roads:No action required.
+Secondary Roads:No action required.

 Using a combination of City staff and contractors, plowing, sanding and salting is performed with consideration to safety, environmental and budget concerns.
 Your cooperation in helping to keep streets clean and safe is appreciated.
 Track the progress of road plows and see when your street was last serviced with the